Australia

 Germany

-The standard limitation period for civil claims in Germany is three calendar years, beginning on January 1 following the moment when the claimant knew or ought to have known (whichever is the earlier):
+The standard limitation period for civil claims in Germany is three calendar years, beginning on January 1 following the earlier of either the moment when the claimant knew, or ought to have known:

 • the circumstances giving rise to the claim; and